 1. What does a sigh usually express?

-It often expresses sadness, fatigue, frustration, or relief.
+It often expresses sadness, fatigue, frustration, or relief, sometimes even mild irritation or uncertainty.

 2. Is sighing healthy?